secorolab/models/index.md

 listed on the
 [Repository of Executable Scenarios](https://sesame-project.github.io/exsce/exsce-repo.html).

-Custom views of the following directories are available:
+Custom views of the following top-level directories are available:

 {% for dir in site.data.custom_dirs %}
 - [{{ dir }}]({{ dir }})
 {% endfor %}